Climate Change Disclosures Based on TCFD Recommendations

-Amidst the increasing number of large-scale natural disasters caused by abnormal weather conditions around the world, the Kureha Group views climate change as a material issue and aims to reduce environmental impact through the advancement of production technologies and achieve carbon neutrality by fiscal 2050.
+Amidst the increasing number of large-scale natural disasters caused by abnormal weather conditions around the world, the Kureha Group, which conducts business globally, views climate change as a material issue and aims to reduce environmental impact through the advancement of production technologies and achieve carbon neutrality by fiscal 2050.
+The Group supports international initiatives, starting with the Paris Agreement, as well as climate change-related regulations and various policies of the Japanese government.
+Furthermore, the Group regards efforts to adapt to changes in its business environment caused by climate change as opportunities for growth, and is reflecting this approach in its own policies and specific measures.

 Governance